LkeMitchll/Dotfiles/README.md

 - [telescope.nvim] - a super fast fuzzy finder
 - [vim-fugitive] - an excellent git integration

-You can see a full list of the Neovim plugins I use [here]
+You can see a full list of the Neovim plugins I use in my [neovim config]

-I wrote [vish] to manage plugins.

-My [theme] is a fork of [noctu] that simply inherits whatever colors my terminal provides.

 ### Kitty